Particular/NServiceBus.Transport.Msmq/README.md

 Documentation can be found at <https://docs.particular.net/transports/msmq/>.

+## Prerequisites

+NServiceBus.Transport.Msmq requires the .NET Framework and can only be used with NServiceBus 8 and below.

 ## How to test locally

 * MSMQ needs to be installed and enabled on the current machine.See the [MSMQ configuration documentation](https://docs.particular.net/transports/msmq/?version=msmqtransport_2#msmq-configuration) on how to install MSMQ.